cdown/chrisdown.name/_posts/2025-05-13-safer-signal-sending-with-pkill-require-handler.md

     rotate 14
     # ...
     postrotate
-        pkill -H -HUP -F /var/run/nginx.pid || true endscript
+        pkill -H -HUP -F /var/run/nginx.pid
+    endscript
 }
 {% endhighlight %}

-{% sidenote %}
-Using `|| true` in a logrotate configuration ensures that even if no processes match (because they don't have handlers), the logrotate script still succeeds.
-Use it only if that's the behaviour you want.
-{% endsidenote %}
+With this, when there is no signal handler registered, the `pkill` command will exit with a non-zero status code, causing your logrotate job to fail.
+This failure becomes a useful signal in itself, as you can leverage this behaviour to find no longer needed signal senders and investigate the best course of action.

 ## Due diligence